DrozmotiX/ioBroker.klipper-moonraker/README.md

 -->

 ### __WORK IN PROGRESS__
+* IMPORTANT: The adapter requires Node.js 18.x+
-- added state to run custom GCODE commands
+* (foxriver76) added state to run custom GCODE commands
-- added possiblity to use authentication
+* (foxriver76) added possiblity to use authentication
-- corrected some state definitions
+* (foxriver76) corrected some state definitions
-- ported UI to json config
+* (foxriver76) ported UI to json config

 ### 0.0.4 (2021-03-17)
 * (DutchmanNL) Implemented rounding of digits